 - The two chairs can alternate this task.

 - Every presentation must be exactly as scheduled.
-If a speaker does not show on time for his/her presentation, the next speaker shall not begin the presentation until the scheduled time.
+If a speaker does not show on time for the scheduled presentation, the next speaker shall not begin the presentation until the scheduled time.
 Session Chairs may fill the time before the next presentation starts by allowing more questions or initiating discussion on the subject of the session.

 - PLEASE!
 Do not let anyone walk away with the laser pointer!